JustinBilleci/learning-progress/README.md

 *March 6th, 2024*

 Fourtheenth Log: Took a break from logging as I have been more focused on directly coding and deploying real projects.
 Today I took the day off as I am not at home, this is also my first log in March.
 I plan on starting a course on REACT soon, after the course is finished I'll finish the developement process and deploy my new gym app "Never Quit".
 Excited for the upcoming future.

+*March 7th, 2024*

+Fifteenth Log: Made some small updates on my repository for the JS tutorial.
+No big changes today as I am still not at home but will be tomorrow.
+Have a good one :)